Skip to content Skip to main navigation Report an accessibility issue

 After completing this course, students will:

-• Define and explain common industrial engineering terminology
+• Define and explain common industrial and systems engineering terminology

-• Give examples of career opportunities in industrial engineering
+• Give examples of career opportunities in Industrial and Systems Engineering

 • Be aware of the development of industrial and systems engineering perspectives and initiatives to improve system performance